 Validation of Veye Lung Nodules is a two-step approach.
 First, we internally validated the performance on an independent dataset that was not used for product development.
 Think of this internal validation as in-house testing.
 This validation dataset should be representative of the intended use environment.
 Second, a team at the University of Edinburgh and NHS Lothian performed a clinical performance assessment on a locally compiled dataset.
 This included a ground truth based on the majority consensus of three thoracic radiologists from the NHS Lothian.

-To complete the CE submission we conducted an in-depth risk analysis.
-In our risk analysis process, we engage with external, independent radiologists and medical physicists to help Aidence identify and evaluate risks and evaluate the usability of Veye Lung Nodules.
+To complete the CE submission, we conducted an in-depth risk analysis.
+In our risk analysis process, we engaged with external, independent radiologists and medical physicists to help Aidence identify and evaluate risks and evaluate the usability of Veye Lung Nodules.
 The role of radiologists and medical physicists is crucial for us to understand whether or not the use of Veye Lung Nodules would introduce unacceptable risks to a patient.
 The outcomes of the risk analysis have been documented and submitted to the Notified Body as part of the CE submission.

 Once development was completed and CE marking received, Veye Lung Nodules was released onto the market with a set performance level.
 Since its release, we continue to improve the device (both from a technical and performance perspective).
 Changes to the product, such as performance improvements, require re-verification and validation.
 In some instances, re-evaluation or certification with the Notified Body is also required.
 The current regulatory framework doesn’t support continuous learning in clinical practice as a result of this.